 1) Defines why individuals of same species are alike

 Interbreeding happens when individuals of the same species tend to breed only among themselves.
 As this process occurs repeatedly, the genes that the parents pass on to their offspring are continuously being rearranged around the species’ gene pool (set of different genes in an interbreeding population).
 This gene pool is then what gives a sort of identity to the species.

-For example, humans who are also known as the species Homo sapiens.
-Basically, the biological species concept can be used to differentiate humans from other species by looking at the set of genes (genome) and their gene pool.
+For instance, humans are known as the species Homo sapiens.
+The biological species concept can be used to differentiate humans from other species by looking at the set of genes (genome) and their gene pool.